10 Best things to do in Sintra – Complete guide

 Azenhas do Mar

-Azenhas do Mar is a coastline village 10 km from Sintra.
-The village is made up of white houses arranged in a cascade down the slope of the cliff to the sea, making it very dramatic and impressive.
+Azenhas do Mar is a coastal village 10 km from Sintra.
+The village consists of white houses arranged in a cascade down the slope of the cliff to the sea, making it very dramatic and impressive.

 The village has a fantastic beach and ocean pool.
 It is a great beach and holiday destination.
 Or just to have a little fishing from Sintra or Lisbon.